Thetvdh/Thetvdh.github.io/writeups/madeyescastle/madeyescastle.md

     (hermonine) /usr/bin/pico
     (hermonine) /usr/bin/pico
 ```
-Me being young menas I had no clue what pico was but a bit of research told me that Pico is Nanos predecessor.
+Me being young means I had no clue what pico was but a bit of research told me that Pico is Nanos predecessor.
 That is where the line of herminone liking old text editors comes in.
 This means we can run pico as hermonine so let us do that.

 `sudo -u hermonine /usr/bin/pico`